 Political and Social Sciences:

-Lord (Maurice) Glasman is a Labour Peer and political theorist and Director of the Common Good Foundation
+Lord (Maurice) Glasman, Labour peer, political theorist, and Director of the Common Good Foundation.

-Professor Robert J. Jackson is Distinguished Professor at Carleton University Ottawa and Emeritus Fletcher Jones Professor of International Relations at the University of Redlands, California.
+Professor Robert J. Jackson, Distinguished Professor at Carleton University Ottawa, and Emeritus Fletcher Jones Professor of International Relations at the University of Redlands, California.

 Professor Jonathan Rutherford, Emeritus Professor of Cultural Studies, Middlesex University.
 Writer, political adviser, and co-founder of Blue Labour.

-Professor David Abulafia, FBA, is Professor of Mediterranean History, Cambridge
+Professor David Abulafia, FBA, Professor of Mediterranean History, Cambridge.

-Sir Noel Malcolm, FBA, is a Senior Research Fellow at All Souls’ College, Oxford
+Sir Noel Malcolm, FBA, Senior Research Fellow at All Souls College, Oxford.

-Dr. Daniel Robinson, international history, Fellow of Magdalen College, University of Oxford, formerly Senior Policy Adviser to the Minister for the Cabinet Office on the Union and Devolution in the aftermath of Brexit.
+Dr Daniel Robinson, international history, Fellow of Magdalen College, University of Oxford.
+Former Senior Policy Adviser to the Minister for the Cabinet Office.

 Professor Michael Vickers, Emeritus Professor of Archaeology, University of Oxford.